XCSoar/XCSoar/XCSoarV4-README.txt

 - Simple output terminal for COM ports (allow users to check serial connnections are working correctly).
 - Replay IGC and include examples
-- WARN the user when changing input, language, status files that they need to restart.
 - Automatically select "WinPilot File" as type when selecting a file...
 	(future: Consider fixing this - it acts differently to other types)
 - Add 'Append' waypoint function, so users can create a task by selecting